momentohq/momento-bulk-writer/README.md

 `./extract-and-validate.sh path-to-data-dir 1 1`

+This extracts the RDB files at `path-to-data-dir/redis` and writes the output to `path-to-data-dir/stage1`.
+The last two arguments are the max item size and max TTL, respectively.
+These are used to filter the data.
+The script writes the output to `path-to-data-dir/stage3-lax/valid.jsonl` and `path-to-data-dir/stage3-lax/error`.

 ## Load

 Load the data into Momento.
-Use `load-one.sh` to load a single file serially.
-Use `load-many.sh` to split the file into chunks and load in parallel.
+Use `load.sh` to do this.
 Example:

-`./load-one.sh path-to-validated-file auth-token cache-name 1`
+`./load.sh path-to-validated-file auth-token cache-name 1`

 where `path-to-validated-file` would be produced by `extract-and-validated.sh`, eg in `data/stage3-lax/valid`.
+This command loads the data into the cache `cache-name` using the auth token `auth-token`.
+The last argument is the default TTL to use for items that do not have a TTL.
+By default the script writes logs to `./logs/`, and defaults to a max of 10 concurrent requests.

 # Run from an EC2 instance